TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 23/Leviticus 23.20.md

 ---

-And the priest shall wave them with the bread of the first-fruits for a wave-offering before Jehovah, with the two lambs: they shall be holy to Jehovah for the priest.
+The priest shall wave them with the bread of the first fruits for a wave offering before Yahweh, with the two lambs.
+They shall be holy to Yahweh for the priest.